awsdocs/amazon-opensearch-service-developer-guide/doc_source/what-is.md

 # What is Amazon OpenSearch Service?<a name="what-is"></a>

 Amazon OpenSearch Service is a managed service that makes it easy to deploy, operate, and scale OpenSearch clusters in the AWS Cloud\.
-Amazon OpenSearch Service is the successor to Amazon Elasticsearch Service and supports OpenSearch and legacy Elasticsearch OSS \(up to 7\.10, the final open source version of the software\)\.
+Amazon OpenSearch Service supports OpenSearch and legacy Elasticsearch OSS \(up to 7\.10, the final open source version of the software\)\.
 When you create a cluster, you have the option of which search engine to use\.
-For information about what changed with the recent service rename, and the actions you might need to take, see [Amazon OpenSearch Service \- Summary of changes](rename.md)\.

-*OpenSearch* is a fully open\-source search and analytics engine for use cases such as log analytics, real\-time application monitoring, and clickstream analysis\.
+***OpenSearch*** is a fully open\-source search and analytics engine for use cases such as log analytics, real\-time application monitoring, and clickstream analysis\.
 For more information, see the [OpenSearch documentation](https://opensearch.org/docs/)\.

-*OpenSearch Service* provisions all the resources for your cluster and launches it\.
+***Amazon OpenSearch Service*** provisions all the resources for your cluster and launches it\.
 It also automatically detects and replaces failed OpenSearch Service nodes, reducing the overhead associated with self\-managed infrastructures\.
 You can scale your cluster with a single API call or a few clicks in the console\.

-To get started using OpenSearch Service, you create an OpenSearch Service *cluster*\.
+To get started using OpenSearch Service, you create an OpenSearch Service *domain*, which is equivalent to an OpenSearch *cluster*\.
 Each EC2 instance in the cluster acts as one OpenSearch Service node\.

 You can use the OpenSearch Service console to set up and configure a domain in minutes\.
 If you prefer programmatic access, you can use the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/) or the [AWS SDKs](http://aws.amazon.com/code)\.